Battlefields Trust London & South East Chapter

 Hounslow’s Local Studies Libraries & Archives

-Housed in the libraries at Hounslow and Chiswick, collection holds documents, books & images relating to the parishes of the modern London Borough of Hounslow: Bedfont, Brentford, Chiswick, Cranford, Feltham, Hanworth, Heston, Hounslow, Isleworth and Osterley.
+Housed in the libraries at Feltham and Chiswick, the collections holds documents, books & images relating to the parishes of the modern London Borough of Hounslow: Bedfont, Brentford, Chiswick, Cranford, Feltham, Hanworth, Heston, Hounslow, Isleworth and Osterley.

 Local History Magazine and Local History Online

 Lists books, news, resources, information, courses and nearly 1,000 local history links.
 Also a calendar of events and local history books for sale online.